Most investors get exposure to bonds through funds run by an experienced portfolio manager. There are several different types of bond fund:

 - Gilt and index-linked funds – mainly invest in bonds issued by the UK government.
 Index-linked bonds typically increase any income paid and the capital repaid at redemption annually in line with inflation.

 Our view on the Fixed Interest sector

-Investors who prefer a professional fund manager to run a diversified portfolio of bond funds on their behalf may wish to consider the HL Multi-Manager Strategic Bond Trust.
-We feel the additional costs associated with running a multi-manager fund are justified by the benefits of this approach.
+Investors who prefer a professional fund manager to run a diversified portfolio of bond funds for them could look at the HL Multi-Manager Strategic Bond Trust.
+We think the additional costs of a multi-manager fund are justified by this approach.